If you are interested in a career in healthcare, but not necessarily hands-on patient care, health information

 - insurance companies.

 Employment of health information professionals is projected to grow 8 percent from 2019 to 2029, much faster than the average for all occupations.
 The demand for health services is expected to increase as the population ages.

 The field of health information management is rewarding and challenging.
 Our graduates have the opportunity to work in healthcare and influence patient care.
 The course work and professional practice experience in our curriculum are designed to prepare students for a professional career in HIM.

 After graduation, students are prepared to take the certification exam offered by the American Health Information Management Association (AHIMA).
 Over the past several years, the average pass rate of UL Lafayette graduates on this certification exam is well above the national average.
 Our 2020 graduating class achieved a first-time-test-taker pass rate of 86%, compared to the national average of 69%.
 Upon successful completion of this exam, one earns the credential of Registered Health Information Administrator (RHIA).
-A survey of our 2019 graduates showed that 100% of respondents were satisfied with their overall academic experience.
-A survey of the employers of those 2019 graduates showed that 100% of respondents would hire graduates of this program in the future.
+The graduation rate in 2020 was 85%.
+Of the 2020 Graduates, 9% decided to immediately enter graduate school.
+Of the remaining students, 90% were employed in the field within one year.

 Combined, our health information management faculty have 80+ years of experience in the HIM field, and have been nationally recognized for contributions to the profession.